doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 and the like are reclaiming, and sometimes literally reviving, older languages for the modern age.

-Go is the antithesis of this.
+Go is the antithesis of OOP.
 It doesn't do abstraction.
 At least, not in the way OOP enthusiasts mean it.
 It doesn't do code that describes what, only how.
 It actively avoids immutability or statelessness.
 It looks like C with less of the memory management, and only a small fraction of the keywords.